 In spite of an estimated 3 million to 5 million cases of cholera each year in the world, officials at the World Health Organization (WHO) are confident this potentially deadly disease can be controlled.

 The fight against cholera relies upon a careful combination of two oral cholera vaccines alongside conventional control measures such as planning earlier for cholera outbreaks, teaching people about the signs of the disease, and improving public hygiene.

 Cholera is an acute intestinal infection caused by a bacterium that can be picked up through contaminated water and food.
-According to the WHO, each year cholera kills an estimated 100,000 to 120,000 people worldwide.

 Once ingested, the bacterium produces a toxin that causes the intestines to produce a large amount of watery diarrhea.
 Some people also experience vomiting.
 This can cause severe dehydration.
 Left untreated, cholera can lead to death in as little as a few hours.

 Vaccine Stockpile Aids the Control Efforts

 As part of its efforts to fight cholera, the WHO has been stockpiling oral cholera vaccines.
 Since the start of this effort in 2013, health officials have distributed almost 2 million doses of the vaccine.
 This is the same amount that was used in the 15 years prior to that time.

 The global stockpile is funded by the Bill and Melinda Gates Foundation, the USAID Office of Foreign Disaster Assistance, and other humanitarian organizations.

 According to the WHO, the increased stockpiling has helped stop new cholera outbreaks in their tracks.